- Posts

 Numerous anecdotes populate our projects.
 However our experiences around the world, whether in Africa, Asia or more recently in New York with the house of Belgian excellence, have above all shored up our deep conviction as to the importance of sharing and open source.
 Whether by disseminating ideas via the book “Passive architecture”[2], the creation of networks such as the “global passive building council” or information sharing, A2M backs up its commitment to a responsible approach through a range of productions.
 These projects are not only technical solutions to sustainable development challenges.
 The emergence of these (inter)national exchanges make it possible to constantly and repeatedly question the architectural paradigms of our practices.
 Thus, faced with the depletion of resources, contrary to what Alice's White Rabbit might say, maybe we shall not be too late after all...

-Specialised in passive buildings, A2M was founded in 2000 and aim to defend a contemporain architecture with high environmental value.
-They are invited to give a lecture about passive houses in Montréal on June 9th and in New York on June 11th 2015.
+By A2MSpecialised in passive buildings, A2M was founded in 2000 and aim to defend a contemporain architecture with high environmental value.
+They are invited to give a lecture about passive houses in Montréal on June 9th and in New York on June 11th 2015.[1]
+Usable Daylight Illuminance is much more relevant than the commonly used Daylight Factor, it can determine the exact comfort times and zones.

 [2] "Passive Architecture" - Strategies, experiences and exchanges of views in Belgium, FR/NL/EN, 405 pages, available via Brussels Environment and pmp asbl.